Q: What is your approach to pursuing such dramatic gains, and how do you know it won’t conflict with our existing methodologies?

 Q: What training will the team need?

-A: Just a half-day session on (or before) Day 1 of the 30-day window, covering concept, a game, application, board setup, and board training.
+A: Just a half-day session on (or before) Day 1 of the 30-day window, covering concept, a game, application, task-board setup, and task-board training.
 This half-day session is included in the 30-day flat-fee offer.

 Q: What if we’re already an exceptionally high-performing, world-class team—would your guarantee still apply to us?